conda/constructor/docs/source/construct-yaml.md

 `conclusion_file` and `conclusion_text` are provided,
 `conclusion_file` takes precedence.

-If the installer is for Windows EXE, the file type must be nsi.
+If the installer is for Windows, the file type must be nsi.
-(Not supported for MSI installers.)

 ### `conclusion_text`